HobbyMatch/HobbyMatch-Backend/PROJECT_STRUCTURE.md

 ## Source Code

 The source code is organized under the `src/main/kotlin` directory.
+In this directory there are another directories breaking down our project structure by functionalities:
+- **`infrastructure`**: Contains all the necessary classes concerning the whole project, such as database structure.
+- **`user`**: Contains all the functionalities that are mainly connected to the user.

-Here is a breakdown of the main directories and their purposes:
+Here is a breakdown of the directories structure inside each bigger section and their purposes:

 - **`controller`**: Contains the REST controllers that handle HTTP requests and responses.
     - Example: `HelloController.kt`